19 Lessons from Our Clients: How to Choose the Right Software Outsourcing Vendor

 - What is the budget for the project?

-Done right, the selection process takes up to six months before signing a contract with a service provider.
+Done right, the selection process takes up to six months before signing a contract with an outsourcing vendor.

 Lesson 2.
-Will the vendor walk the walk?
+Will the outsourcing vendor walk the walk?
 Think of the company size.
 Think again.

 Vulnerabilities of small to medium outsourcing vendors: